Registration of payer and insured

 In case of overlapping full time employment and non-agricultural activity as titles for insurance, the full time employment is superior ( contributions will be calculated and paid from this title).

-If you work full time and earn at least the minimum national wage (in 2016 PLN 1850 gross), you do not have to pay contributions for social insurance when at the same time you conduct business activity.
+If you work full time and earn at least the minimum national wage (in 2016 PLN 1850 gross), you do not have to pay social insurance contributions when at the same time you conduct business activity.
 Contributions are collected only from remuneration for employment.

 Business activity and contract of mandate

-If you provide services on the basis of civil law contracts and the contributions collected at least at the level as in the case of entrepreneurs who have paid the minimum social security contributions, there is no obligation to pay contributions for business activities.
+If you provide services on the basis of civil law contracts and the contributions collected at least at the level as in the case of entrepreneurs who have paid the minimum social security contributions (60% of the projected average monthly remuneration), there is no obligation to pay contributions for business activities.

 If under civil-law contracts during a given month contributions lower than the lowest contributions for entrepreneurs were paid then contributions from business activity must be paid, and in addition (voluntary) contributions also from civil law contracts may be paid.